Joplin

 Marcus works on sensitive code and refuses to use cloud-based apps like Notion that lack E2EE.
 He installs Joplin via Homebrew and points the sync target to his self-hosted Nextcloud server running on a Raspberry Pi.
 He uses the Markdown editor to write technical documentation, utilizing triple-backtick code fences for syntax highlighting and Mermaid syntax to draw flowcharts.
 He installs the 'VS Code Integration' plugin to edit his notes directly inside his favorite IDE.
 The result is a workflow where his intellectual property never leaves his physical control.

 Sarah switches between a MacBook Pro for design work and an Android phone on the go.
-She uses Joplin Cloud (Basic tier) to sync seamlessly between them.
+She uses Joplin Cloud (Basic tier) to sync smoothly between them.
 She uses the 'Kanban' plugin on her Mac to manage client project stages (To Do, In Progress, Done).
 On her phone, she uses the newly improved mobile Rich Text editor to jot down meeting minutes during client calls.
 She uses the 'Note Tabs' plugin on desktop to keep multiple project specs open simultaneously.
 The outcome is a unified workspace that costs her less than a cup of coffee a month and keeps her client data secure.

 Installing Joplin on macOS is straightforward.
 You can download the DMG directly or use a package manager for easier updates.
 The app supports both Intel and Apple Silicon (M-series) chips natively.